dala318/nordpool_planner/README.md

      nordpool_entity: sensor.nordpool_kwh_fi_eur_3_095_024
      search_length: 10
      duration: 2
+     accept_cost: 0.0
-     accept_level: 0.0
+     accept_rate: 0.0
  ```

 `search_length` can be in the range of 2 to 24 and specifies how many hours ahead to serach for lowest price.

 `duration` specifies how large window in hours to slide forward in search for a minimum price.

-`accept_level` specifies a price level, that if an average over search window is below this value, is accepted and used.
+`accept_cost` specifies a price level, that if an average over search window is below this value, is accepted and used.
 Even if not the lowest in the range specified.

+`accept_rate` specifies a price rate, that if an average over search window / notdpool_average is below this rate, is accepted and used.
+Even if not the lowest in the range specified.

 ## Attributes

-Apart from the true/false if now is the time to turn on electricity usage the sensor provides an attribute `start_at` which tell when the next low-point starts
+Apart from the true/false if now is the time to turn on electricity usage the sensor provides some attributes.

+`starts_at` tell when the next low-point starts
+`cost_at` tell what the average cost is at the lowest point identified
+`now_cost_rate` tell a comparison average/np_average, the value `accept_rate` compares to

 ## Usage